bitifet/esmrouter/README.md

 Specify the file extension for the route path of all served modules.

-   - Default values: "mjs"
+   - Default value: "mjs"

 ## content_type

 Specify the value of the content-type header.

-   - Default values: "application/javascript"
+   - Default value: "application/javascript"

 ## warn